mattrips/scratchPad/Protocol Conformance.md

 #### 1.3.6 Possibly Available Implementations
 In a simple case, there may exist only one possible implementation for each protocol requirement of a protocol.
 In that case, determining the protocol conformance is a simple matter of matching each requirement with its implementation.

 In more complex cases, there may be numerous implementations available for each protocol requirement.
-Implementations may be scattered across multiple files of the modul and , in the source code of imported modules, and in the binary files of imported SDKs.
-Anticipating the  protocol conformance  that will result in a complex case requires careful attention to detail.
+Implementations may be scattered across multiple files of the module, in the source code and binary files of imported modules, or in the Standard Library.

+&#9724;   Anticipating the protocol conformance that will result requires careful attention to detail.
+It would not

 ### Interaction with Class Inheritance